AustinCBYUi/DZXML_Editor/README.md

 I will do my absolute best to keep the types.xml files updated, but I think after 1.20 update you will have to use your own types.xml file as I don't plan to update them forever.
 Thank you in advance and I hope the tool serves you well!
 If there is any problems at all please let me know!

+# Version 2.0 will be released as a separate project written in C# using the .NET framework.

 ---

 ### Documentation